Oakeshott typology: Criteria of definition

 Oakeshott's 13 sword types are distinguished by several factors, the most important of which characterize its blade: cross section, length, fuller characteristics, and taper.
 Taper is the degree by which a blade's width narrows to its point.
 This varies from blades of constant taper, the edges of which are straight and narrow to a point, to blades devoid of taper, the edges of which are parallel and finish in a rounded point.
 A fuller is a groove that runs down the middle of a blade, designed to lighten the weapon.
-Type X swords typically have a fuller running nearly its entire length, Type XXII blades have very short fullers, and Type XV blades have none at all.
+A Type X sword typically has a fuller running nearly its entire length, Type XXII blades have very short fullers, and Type XV blades have none at all.

 Grip length can vary within a type (such as with #Type XIII).

 Oakeshott's sword descriptions orient them with the point as the bottom and the hilt at the top.
 This was inspired by his observation that many blades bearing inscriptions and crests had to be oriented this way to be read correctly.

 Different blade cross-sections.
 At the top, variants of the diamond shape.
 At the bottom, variants of the lenticular shape.
 The bottom right shows fullers, grooves in the blade to reduce weight while maintaining strength.